marthinwurer/ConnectedRISC/TTL_RTL.md

 #### Branch not equal/nonzero

-Branch if the result of the last operation is not zero. to a sign-extended immediate offset of `PC`.
+Set the `PC` to a sign-extended immediate offset of `PC` if the result of the last operation did not set the zero flag.

 `bne I8`